pat-earl/faculty-page/src/teaching/2021-2022/223-adv-sci-program/hw/hw4.md

 Create a new DataFrame that satisfies the following criteria:

-* Distance measurements must be in centimeters.
+* Distance measurements must be in millimeters.
 * The angle values are the index.
 * The DataFrame row are sorted in ascending order based on the index.
 * There is a column for each car